evrardjp/presentations/2019-01/PITCHME.md

 - Do you know what projects or initiatives you would like to help with?
 - Do you feel prepared to make a contribution upstream?
 - What needs to change at SUSE to enable you to contribute upstream?
+- How can we organize this as a group?